 - Durable polyester design

 - D-ring leash attachment

-Another budget friendly vest crossover, the Puppia Soft Trim Dog Harness is a comfortable option for Labradors that are either just learning to walk on a leash, or are already leash trained.
+Another budget-friendly vest crossover, the Puppia Soft Trim Dog Harness is a comfortable option for Labradors.
+It’s perfect for pups that are either just learning to walk on a leash, or are already leash trained.
 The padding is adequately comfortable for larger breeds, and the Puppia will do just fine for calmer Labradors.
-It comes in four different color combinations, including Camo, which can make your Lab a little more stylish when out and about!
+It comes in four different color combinations.
+This includes Camo, which can make your Lab a little more stylish when out and about!

 If you are looking for a temporary solution when your dog is a puppy and don’t want to break the bank, this is an excellent alternative to the Best Pet Supplies Voyager.
 The softer air-mesh padding makes it a comfortable harness for younger dogs and older seniors.